CharlyMannion/railsSetUp/README.md

  * Run the test `rspec ./spec/features/user_creates_post_spec`
  * Open views/posts/index.html.erb and add the code required to make the test pass.
 The example can be found here: https://github.com/CharlyMannion/railsSetUp/blob/master/app/views/posts/index.html.erb
  * Add the path to config/routes.rb
- `  resources :posts, only: :new`
+ `resources :posts, only: :new`
- * You should be seeing this error 'The action 'new' could not be found for PostsController'
+ * You should be seeing this error: `The action 'new' could not be found for PostsController`
 * Add the new route to the posts controller, which will now look like this:
 ```
 class PostsController < ApplicationController